DanielWeber-Sec/grc-security-portfolio/README.md

 ## GRC & Information Security Portfolio

-This repository demonstrates hands-on work in Governance, Risk, and Compliance (GRC) and Information Security Management, with a strong focus on **business-aligned security decision-making**.
+This repository demonstrates practical work in Governance, Risk, and Compliance (GRC) and Information Security Management, with a focus on **structured, business-aligned security implementation**.

-The projects are designed to reflect **real-world scenarios**, where security is not implemented in isolation, but integrated into operational, financial, and strategic contexts.
+The goal is not to showcase isolated technical controls, but to demonstrate how security can be translated into **coherent governance structures, risk-based decisions, and implementable measures**.

+All artifacts are built around a realistic scenario and follow a consistent logic from **risk identification → control definition → policy design → ISMS structuring**.

 ---